ozguryazilimas/wp-postane/user-role-editor/readme.txt

 * WordPress core capabilities are shown separately from capabilities added by plugins and manually.
 * If you configured URE to show you 'Administrator' role, you will see its capabilities, but you can not exclude any capability from it.
 I may just add capabilities to the Administrator role now.
 The reason - Administrator role should have all existing capabilities included.
 * Brasilian Portuguese translation is updated.
 Thanks to [Onbiz](http://www.onbiz.com.br/).

-= 3.7.5 =
-* 11.08.2012
-* Minor fix of German language translation file.
-One string translation was the reason of URE empty screen.
-Just replace your German language translation files in the ./lang directory with files from this package.

-= 3.7.5 =
-* 29.07.2012
-* Polish translation is updated.
-Thanks to Bartosz.
-* "User Role Editor" menu item could be shown in translated form now.
-Do not lose it - it is on the same place at the "Users" submenu.

-= 3.7.4 =
-* 26.07.2012
-* Persian translation is updated.
-Thanks to Amir Khalilnejad.

-= 3.7.3 =
-* 25.07.2012
-* German translation is updated.
-Thanks to Piter.

-= 3.7.2 =
-* 20.07.2012
-* SQL-injection vulnerability was found and fixed.
-Thanks to DDave for reporting it, look this [thread](http://shinephp.com/community/topic/little-bug-in-ure_has_administrator_role#post-819) for the details.

-= 3.7.1 =
-* 25.06.2012
-* Bug fix for "Fatal error: Call to a member function get_role() on a non-object in .../wp-content/plugins/user-role-editor/user-role-editor.php on line 185"

-= 3.7 =
-* 23.06.2012
-* 'Select All', 'Unselect All', 'Inverse' buttons were added to the from for more convenient capabilities management while role editing.
-* Role and capability name could be started from digit, and underscore '_' character.
-Hyphen '-' character could be included into such name too.
-* Old versions used 'edit_users' capability to check if show/hide 'User Role Editor' menu item under 'Users' menu.
-Starting from version 3.7 'administrator' role is checked.
-Existed inconsistency, when non-admin user with 'edit_users' capability saws 'User Role Editor' menu, but got 'Only Administrator is allowed to use User Role Editor' error message, was removed.
-* Bug fix: if you work with WordPress admin via https, URE will use https instead of http, as it made in older versions.

 Click [here](http://www.shinephp.com/user-role-editor-wordpress-plugin-changelog)</a> to look at [the rest part](http://www.shinephp.com/user-role-editor-wordpress-plugin-changelog) of User Role Editor changelog.